FACTBOX-U.S. Supreme Court rules against Trump as legal battles over election continue

 Former felons in Florida are more likely to register as Democrats, according to an analysis published this month by the Tampa Bay Times, Miami Herald and ProPublica.

 Nearly 900,000 Floridians with felony convictions will be unable to vote in the election because of the decision, according to an Oct.
 14 study by the Sentencing Project, a criminal justice reform group.
-(Reporting by Jan Wolfe and Makini Brice; Additional reporting by Lawrence Hurley and Andrew Chung; Editing by Noeleen Walder and Leslie Adler)
+(Reporting by Jan Wolfe and Makini Brice; Additional reporting by Lawrence Hurley and Andrew Chung; Editing by Noeleen Walder, Leslie Adler and Jonathan Oatis)